Category Archives: The Local Church

 - Pastor Dan will come and pray for them.

-(4 min) Childers Commissioning (Pastor Brent and Tyson)
+(4 min) Missionary Commissioning (Pastor Brent and Tyson)

-- Lauren and Andrew will explain their plans.
+- (Names have been removed for security reasons) will explain their plans.

 - Pastor Tyson will pray for them

 - Wacky Water Night on August 8th as outreach with mailers – we are sending out over 2,000 mailers to specific parts of our city.

 - Children’s Camp – Children’s camp went very well and we had several professions of faith and one commitment to vocational ministry.

 - We need Volunteers as school starts –